kt3k/moneybit/README.md

 # Journal YAML

 The journal is the series of trades in chronological order.
-Each trade have to have following format
+Each trade has to have the following format

 ```yml
 - id: 1001